Nsoro-Allan/ada/README.md

 ### Command-line Arguments

-You can specify the initial video mode using a command-line argument:
+You can specify the initial video mode when launching the application:

-*   \--mode camera: Starts the application with the webcam feed active.
+*   \--mode camera: Starts with the webcam feed active.

-*   \--mode screen: Starts the application with screen sharing active.
+*   \--mode screen: Starts with screen sharing active.

-*   \--mode none: Starts the application without any video feed (this is the default).
+*   \--mode none: Starts without a video feed (default).

 **Example**: